-- As on 1st July 2018, there are in all 1730 resident children at Parivaar's Residential Institutions (1105 boys and 625 girls). - Out of them 1250 are from highly impoverished tribal pockets from districts of Bankura, Purlia, Midnapore (W), Birbhum West Bengal and Singhbhum, Saraikela, Ranchi and Giridih in Jhakhand. - 3.
-From non-tribal areas i.e. 480 children, the children have either lost both the parents or have only mother who is in very difficult circumstances of deprivation.
-These are children of high vulnerability prone to exploitation, child labor, vulnerability of being used by anti-social elements, child labor, conditions of homelessness etc.

-Background and Admission Process into Parivaar

-How Do Children Come to Parivaar?
+- 1. As on 1st July 2019, there are more than 2000 resident children at Parivaar's Residential Institutions (1230 boys and 770 girls). - Out of them nearly 1500 are from highly impoverished tribal pockets fromdistricts of Bankura, Purlia, Midnapore (W), Birbhum West Bengal and Singhbhum, Saraikela, Ranchi and Giridih in Jhakhand. - 3.
+From non-tribal areas i.e. 500 children, the children have either lost both the parents or have only mother who is in very difficult circumstances of deprivation.
+These are children of high vulnerability prone to exploitation, child labor, vulnerability of being used by anti-social elements, child labor, conditions of homelessness etc. Background and Admission Process into Parivaar How Do Children Come to Parivaar?